Thomas A. Watson

-Thomas Augustus Watson (January 18, 1854 – December 13, 1934) was an assistant to Alexander Graham Bell, notably in the invention of the telephone in 1876.
+Thomas Augustus Watson (January 18, 1854 – December 13, 1934) was an American inventor and assistant to Alexander Graham Bell in the invention of the telephone in 1876.
+Afterwards, he founded the Fore River Ship and Engine Building Company, which became a major shipyard during World War II.

 Life and work

-Born in Salem, Massachusetts, United States Watson was a bookkeeper and a carpenter before he found a job more to his liking in the Charles Williams machine shop in Boston in 1872.
+Born in Salem, Massachusetts, United States, Watson was a bookkeeper and a carpenter before he found a job more to his liking in the Charles Williams machine shop in Boston in 1872.
 He was then hired by Alexander Graham Bell, who was then a professor at Boston University.
-They were known for the invention of the telephone.

-As the recipient of the first telephone call – although coming from just the next room – his name became the first words ever said over the phone.
-"Mr. Watson – Come here – I want to see you", Bell said when first using the new invention, according to Bell's laboratory notebook.
-There is some dispute about the actual words used, as Thomas Watson, in his own voice, remembered it as "Mr. Watson – Come here – I want you", in a film made for Bell Labs in 1931 which is referenced below in "The Engines of our Ingenuity".
+Watson had the distinction of receiving the first telephone call (from Bell in the next room) and hearing his name as the first words ever spoken over the phone.
+According to Bell's notebook, "Mr. Watson – Come here – I want to see you" were the words spoken by Bell.
+The precise phrasing is uncertain, since Watson himself remembered it as "Mr. Watson – Come here – I want you" in a film made for Bell Labs in 1931.

-Watson was an inventor of many accessories for the telephone.
-He tried to make a signaling device for the telephone, because no user could stand near the phone all day, waiting for the call.
-At first, he made a hammer, which had to hit the diaphragm, then he made a buzzer.
-After several experiments with signaling devices Watson made a ringer, and his polarized ringer has been manufactured for 60 years.
+After the invention of the telephone, Watson developed many accessories for it, including the ringer, which would alert someone not standing by the telephone that a call was being placed.
+The first version involved a hammer which hit a diaphragm; this was followed by a version employing a buzzer.
+After more experimentation, he invented the polarized ringer, in which a small hammer positioned between two bells is electromagnetically drawn back and forth to strike them in rapid alternation; this device was manufactured for 60 years.

 Watson resigned from the Bell Telephone Company in 1881 at the age of 27.
 Using money from his royalties from his participation in the invention of the telephone, Watson first tried his hand at farming.
-He tried geology as well, he was even nominated for Massachusetts State Treasurer.
+He tried geology as well and was even nominated for Massachusetts State Treasurer.
 In 1883 Watson founded the Fore River Ship and Engine Building Company.
 He soon began taking bids for building naval destroyers and by 1901 the Fore River Ship and Engine Company was one of the largest shipyards in America.
 It would later become one of the major shipyards during World War II, after being purchased by Bethlehem Steel Corporation.
 When Watson sold his share in the shipyard, he decided to "turn boy again" and became an actor.

 On January 25, 1915, Watson was at 333 Grant Avenue in San Francisco to receive the first transcontinental telephone call, placed by Bell from the Telephone Building at 15 Dey Street in New York City.
 President Woodrow Wilson and the mayors of both cities were also involved in the call.